adminprivileges/thaddeuskoenig.com/content/blog/20250716/index.md

 I was doing the Password Attacks lab in hackthebox academy and I found it pretty interesting so I figured I would redo it and step through how I did it and my thought process to help solidify concepts and because I enjoyed this one, even though it was a bit frustrating initially.

 ## 02. Gathering Initial Info
  To start this engagement we know a couple things.
 We have a user Betty Jade that works at  Nexura LLC.
-We also have a password for the user `Texas123!@#` with a reasonable assumption that she reuses passwords.
+We also have a password for the user `<REDACTED>` with a reasonable assumption that she reuses passwords.
 We also have the scope of this engagement with the following devices:
 |Host|IP Address|
 |---|---|
 |DMZ01|10.129.39.174, 172.16.119.13|